-If you like your content in video form, here is a condensed version for your enjoyment.
-You can always scroll down to learn more if certain parts of the video peak your interest.
+If you like your content in video form, here is a condensed version of the guide.

 If you want information on how far each piece will stick out from the swing set tower, you can check out this blog post.

 As you work with our swing set design team, you will get updated drawings with the needed play-use zones on them.
-You can remeasure at that point, but knowing how much space you have at the beginning can keep the conversation going forward.
+You can remeasure at that point, but knowing how much space you have at the beginning helps with the initial planning.

 Now that you have a good handle on your space, it is time to think about your budget.
-While planning this, taking a quick look at our sets online will help give you a good idea of how much a swing set will cost.
-Also, you can request a price list from us which will give you the price of every single item we offer.
+While planning this, taking a quick look at our sets online will give you a good idea of how much a swing set costs.
+Also, you can request a price list from us, which will include the price of every item we offer.
 This allows you to get a very accurate estimate of how much your dream swing set will cost.

 Don’t forget to factor in delivery and installation.
 You can find all of our delivery and installation prices here in this blog post.

 Here is where the fun begins.
 Take a moment the next time you are at a public playground and observe what your child gravitates to.
 Do they like swinging?
 Do they spend a lot of time going up and down the slides?
-Do they use the equipment as a canvas for an imaginative game?
+Do they use the equipment as a canvas for imaginative play and games?
 All of these answers and observations can help guide your design.

 Now, let’s break down customizing into the individual swing set parts and discuss things you will need to consider when designing your own swing set.